retrospect-addon/plugin.video.retrospect/readme.md

 [![License](https://img.shields.io/badge/license-cc_by--nc--nd-brightgreen)](https://github.com/retrospect-addon/plugin.video.retrospect/blob/master/plugin.video.retrospect/license.txt)
 [![Python](https://img.shields.io/badge/python-2.7%20%7C%203.6-blue)](https://kodi.tv/article/attention-addon-developers-migration-python-3)

 This repository holds the main code for Retrospect.
-For more information of bug reporting please visit https://github.com/retrospect-addon/plugin.video.retrospect or https://www.rieter.net/content/.
+For more information on bug reporting please visit https://github.com/retrospect-addon/plugin.video.retrospect or https://www.rieter.net/content/.

 # Installing Retrospect #
 There are two ways to install Retrospect, depending on what version of Kodi you are using:

 ### Kodi Leia and later
-Let's start with the most recent version of Kodi: Leia (18.0) and newer version such as Matrix (19.0).
-Users running these version of Kodi can easy install Retrospect via the Kodi repository.
-Follow these steps (keep in mind they might slightly differ depending on your skin):

-1. Go to Add-ons
-1. Add-on Browser
-1. Install from repository
-1. Video Add-ons
-1. Find _Retrospect_ and select it
-1. Hit _Install_ to install Retrospect
-1. Agree to install any dependencies that are needed
+Starting from Kodi Leia (v18), you can easy install Retrospect via the Kodi repository.
+Either search the add-ons in the Kodi repository for Retrospect and install it.
+More detailed information can be found in the [Retrospect Wiki](https://github.com/retrospect-addon/plugin.video.retrospect/wiki/Installation).

-Make sure to enable the _Auto-Update_ option for Retrospect to automatically receive new updates.
+**Note:** Make sure that the _Auto-Update_ option for Retrospect is enabled to automagically receive new updates.

 ![alt text](./plugin.video.retrospect/resources/media/retrospect01.jpg "The Retrospect information screen")

 ### Kodi Krypton
-If you are running Kodi Krypton the only way to install Retrospect is to install it from a release zip file.
-This is because Retrospect is not in the Kodi repository for Krypton.
+If you are running Kodi Krypton (v17) the only way to install Retrospect is to install it from a zip file.
 Follow these steps (keep in mind they might slightly differ depending on your skin):

-1. Download the latest release zip file from here: [https://github.com/retrospect-addon/plugin.video.retrospect/releases](https://github.com/retrospect-addon/plugin.video.retrospect/releases)
+1. Download the latest Retrospect zip file from here: [https://github.com/retrospect-addon/plugin.video.retrospect/releases](https://github.com/retrospect-addon/plugin.video.retrospect/releases)
-1. Open Kodi
-1. Go to Add-ons
+1. Transfer the file to you Kodi system (_optional_)
-1. Add-on Browser
-1. Install from zip file
+1. Install Retrospect from zip file

-1. Browse to the zip file you downloaded and install Retrospect
-1. Agree to install any dependencies that are needed
+More detailed information can be found in the [Retrospect Wiki](https://github.com/retrospect-addon/plugin.video.retrospect/wiki/Installation).

-Keep in mind, that because Retrospect is not in the Kodi repository it will not automagically update.
+**Note:** Since Retrospect isn't available in the official Kodi add-on repository for Kodi 17 Krypton, it will not automagically update.
 Retrospect will notifiy you of new versions.
-You will then have to manually update you Retrospect add-on with the steps aboven.
+You will then have to manually update you Retrospect add-on using the steps above.

 # Troubleshooting #